raineorshine/npm-check-updates/README.md

   @param upgradedVersion  The upgraded version number returned by the registry.
   @returns                A predefined group name ('major' | 'minor' | 'patch' | 'majorVersionZero' | 'none') or a custom string to create your own group.
 */
-groupFunction: (name, defaultGroup, currentSpec, upgradedSpec, upgradedVersion} {
+groupFunction: (name, defaultGroup, currentSpec, upgradedSpec, upgradedVersion) => {
   if (name === 'typescript' && defaultGroup === 'minor') {
     return 'major'
   }